-MGMT 315 Corporate Financial Planning and Strategy (S-1,2)
+MGMT 315 Corporate Financial Planning and Strategy (F-1,2)

-4 sem. hrs.
-Prereq.: MGMT 260.
 Focuses on solving problems and making decisions in corporate finance, frequently using cases as the context.
-Covers three essential strategic decisions that every business faces: investing, financing, and dividend decisions.
+Covers three essential strategic decisions that every business faces: investing, financing and dividend decisions.
 Includes a project on an actual company with current problems as the basis of a "real-life" case analysis.
-Guertler.
-Lin.
-Zaiats.
+Zaiats, Staff.

-MGMT 320 Negotiations and Change Management (F-1)
+MGMT 320 Negotiations and Change Management (S-1,2)

-4 sem. hrs.
-Prereq.: MGMT 100.
-Teaches interrelated concepts in negotiation, conflict, and change that are key to working effectively in teams, organizations, and partnerships, as well as advancing one's own career.
+Teaches interrelated concepts in negotiation, conflict and change that are critical to working effectively in teams, organizations and partnerships, as well as advancing one's own career.
 Explores everyday negotiation challenges confronting women in the workplace.
-Uses case analyses, role-play, videotaped negotiation sessions, and other experiential activities to apply course concepts.
-Betters-Reed, Deyton.
+Uses case analyses, role-play, videotaped negotiation sessions and other experiential activities to apply course concepts.
+Deyton, Ingols, Gutlove, Staff.

-MGMT 325 Operations Management and Decision Making (F-1,2; S-1,2)
+MGMT 325 Operations Management and Decision Making (F-1,2, S-1,2)

 4 sem. hrs.
-Prereq.: MATH 118 and MGMT 110.
-Provides an introduction to the fundamentals of transforming inputs into outputs.
+Prereq.: MATH 118, MGMT 110 and MGMT 234.

+Introduces the fundamentals of transforming inputs into outputs.
 Explores how companies match supply with demand and allocate resources efficiently.
-Skills gained through this course are essential to starting a business as an entrepreneur, managing an ongoing business, and participating in the business environment as an individual with management responsibilities.
+Skills gained through this course are essential to starting a business as an entrepreneur, managing an ongoing business and participating in the business environment as an individual with management responsibilities.
 Learning applies equally in both non-profit and for-profit organizations.
-Uses lectures, readings, problem sets, case analyses, discussions, and inclass experiential exercises.
-Mooney, Staff.
+Uses lectures, readings, problem sets, case analyses, discussions, and in class experiential exercises.
+Li, Mooney, Staff.